jewelsofthought/neshama/site/posts/external/process_and_emptiness.md

 3. there is an end to suffering, and
 4. there is a path to the end of suffering.

 The Buddha taught that all experience is fundamentally impermanent in nature, and that we suffer because we habitually resist this impermanence.
 We crave after a permanence that cannot be found, so we inevitably suffer.
-By cultivating selfless compassion [ _Chesed_ ], and by reflecting and meditating on our experience, he taught that we can abandon our craving after permanence and thus attain freedom from suffering (_nirvana_).
+By cultivating selfless compassion [_chesed_ ], and by reflecting and meditating on our experience, he taught that we can abandon our craving after permanence and thus attain freedom from suffering (_nirvana_).

 One of the core doctrines in Buddhist philosophy is that everything exists as a dependent arising (_pratityasamutpada_).
 According to the Buddha, all phenomena are dependent arisings, meaning not only that any process of arising is dependent upon prior causes and conditions, but also that the existence or establishment of any phenomenon is dependent upon other phenomena.
 In the _Madhyamika_ (“Middle Way”) school of _Mahayana Buddhism_, the concept of dependent arising is also taken to mean that everything exists in dependence upon its own parts, and that everything exists in dependence upon the thought which designates it.
 In all these cases, the notion of dependent arising implies that phenomena lack independent existence.
 This implication is often expressed in terms of the doctrine of emptiness (_sunyata_): all phenomena are empty of any independent, separate essence of their own.
 This lack of inherent existence, however, does not imply that things do not exist at all.
 They do exist — but their existence is a dependent, not an independent, existence.
 The doctrine of dependent arising, therefore, avoids the extremes of substantialism (i.e., things exists as independent, separate essences) and nihilism (i.e., things do not exist at all).